redwoodjs/redwood/docs/docs/auth/dbauth.md

     https://example.com/reset-password?resetKey=${user.resetKey}

-> Note that although we store a hash for `resetToken` in the user table, only for the handler, `user.resetToken` will contain the raw `resetToken` to use for generating a password reset link.
+> Note that although the user table contains a hash of `resetToken`, only for the handler, `user.resetToken` will contain the raw `resetToken` to use for generating a password reset link.

 ### resetPassword.enabled